TONY’S TAKE – A PREVIEW OF BILLS-BENGALS

-Welcome to the 2022 NFL season’s Divisional Round Weekend.
-Here at Buffalo Sports Page we will attempt to inform and educate our readers about the upcoming playoff games and what each team might do to emerge victorious.
+Welcome to Week Nine of the 2023 NFL season.
+Here at Buffalo Sports Page we will attempt to inform and educate our readers about the Buffalo Bills’ upcoming opponent and what each team might do to emerge victorious.

 At the helm of this attack is former first overall draft choice Joe Burrow.
 Burrow not only possesses a strong arm and high football I.Q., but also has a strong sense of rhythm and timing for a young quarterback, is consistently accurate and moves well within the pocket.
 He’s aggressive when attacking one on one matchups outside the numbers and executes well out of empty sets – allowing him to become the first quarterback ever to be selected first overall in the NFL Draft and start in a Super Bowl within two years.

-Entering this past offseason the Bengals addressed those issues by replacing Spain, Hopkins, Andeniji and Prince in their starting lineup with rookie Cordell Volson and free agent signings Ted Karras, Alex Cappa and La’el Collins.
-Those additions bolstered the Bengals – while they got off to a rocky start by surrendering three sacks or more in five of Cincinnati’s first eight games, they’ve given up just 16 sacks in their last nine outings including playoffs (perhaps not coincidentally, all were wins).
-With Collins now out with a torn ACL plus Williams with a knee injury and Cappa with an ankle ailment, that newfound success will be put to the test with Andeniji, Jackson Carman and Max Scharping now in the starting lineup.
+Over the last two years the Bengals have addressed those issues by replacing Spain, Hopkins, Andeniji and Prince in their starting lineup with Cordell Volson and free agent signings Ted Karras, Alex Cappa and Orlando Brown Jr. Those additions bolstered the Bengals – while they got off to a rocky start in 2022 by surrendering three sacks or more in five of Cincinnati’s first eight games, they gave up just 22 sacks in their last 11 outings including playoffs.
+So far through seven games this year they have allowed 17 sacks through seven contests – a respectable number.

-While pass protection isn’t the Bengals’ strong suit their run blocking isn’t all that bad, and Joe Mixon – one of pro football’s better running backs when healthy – took advantage by having the best season of his five-year career a year ago with over 1,200 yards on the ground and 13 touchdowns.
-His solid vision and good cutback ability have meshed well with Taylor’s scheme, especially on first down where the Bengals like to give him the rock, and Mixon has played well again this year while also setting career highs in all receiving categories.
+While pass protection has long been an issue for the Bengals, their run blocking isn’t all that bad, and Joe Mixon – one of pro football’s better running backs when healthy – takes advantage of it.
+His solid vision and good cutback ability have meshed well with Taylor’s scheme and in 2022 Mixon set career highs in all receiving categories one year after posting the best rushing numbers of his time in the pros.

 Burrow has plenty of weapons at his disposal in the passing game.
-Ja’Marr Chase, his former college teammate at LSU, finished his rookie season last year with the second-most receiving yards and touchdowns ever by a first-year player and has done most of his damage as the boundary ‘X’ receiver on three-by-one trips formations and slant patterns on slant-flat combinations.
+Ja’Marr Chase, his former college teammate at LSU, finished 2021 with the second-most receiving yards and touchdowns ever by a first-year player and has done most of his damage as the boundary ‘X’ receiver on three-by-one trips formations and slant patterns on slant-flat combinations.
 Tee Higgins is a red zone target and excels on vertical routes and shifty slot receiver Tyler Boyd is a nifty option on short patterns.

-Chase, Higgins and Boyd are so prolific, in fact, that they are one of just two trios in the NFL (along with Jacksonville’s Christian Kirk, Marvin Jones and Evan Engram) to each rank in the top-25 in receiving yards and are a major reason why the Bengals were one of the league leaders in yards after the catch.
-Hayden Hurst is their tight end.
+Chase, Higgins and Boyd are so prolific, in fact, that last year they were one of just two trios in the NFL (along with Jacksonville’s Christian Kirk, Marvin Jones and Evan Engram) to each rank in the top-25 in receiving yards and are a major reason why the Bengals are typically one of the league leaders in yards after the catch.
+Irv Smith Jr. is their tight end.

 CINCINNATI’S DEFENSE IS OVERLOOKED

-Cincinnati’s defense is mainly zone-based (such as Cover Two, Three, Four and Six) and coordinator Lou Anarumo is their play-caller.
+Cincinnati’s defense is mainly zone-based while using split safety coverages (such as Cover Two, Four and Six) and coordinator Lou Anarumo is their play-caller.
 Although they may not be among the league leaders in many statistical categories, they are good situationally, adapt well to their opponents, are fundamentally sound and well-coached.
-Additionally, they also disguise their coverages well and have multiple front packages.
+Additionally they are good at disguising their coverages and have multiple front packages, blitz concepts and coverages.

-Trey Hendrickson, formerly of the New Orleans Saints, lived up to his free agent contract with a career-high 14 sacks a year ago (he had eight this year while battling through a broken wrist) and his cohorts on the Bengals’ defensive line include Sam Hubbard, D.J.
+Trey Hendrickson, formerly of the New Orleans Saints, lived up to his free agent contract with a career-high 14 sacks in 2021 (he had eight a year ago while battling through a broken wrist and has already tied 2022’s output) and his cohorts on the Bengals’ defensive line include Sam Hubbard, D.J.
 Reader and B.J.
 Hill.
-These four execute a lot of creative pass rush concepts along the line of scrimmage, including stunts, twists and shifting from four to three man-rush looks before the snap (Hubbard’s go-ahead 98-yard fumble recovery for a touchdown last week was the first such defensive score to win a playoff game in the fourth quarter since 1996).
-Logan Wilson and Germaine Pratt are their starters at linebacker.
+These four execute a lot of creative pass rush concepts along the line of scrimmage, including stunts, twists and shifting from four to three man-rush looks before the snap.
+The unsung Logan Wilson and Germaine Pratt are their starters at linebacker.

-The Bengals have plenty of cornerbacks with experience in zone defenses like Eli Apple, Chidobe Awuzie (out for the season with a knee injury), Cam Taylor-Britt and Tre Flowers (who they love to match up against tight ends in man coverage on third down but is doubtful with a hamstring problem).
-Slot corner Mike Hilton isn’t just one of the game’s best nickelbacks – he’s also an elite blitzer off the edge, and their safeties are the undersized and underrated Jessie Bates III and Vonn Bell.
+The Bengals have a pair of outside cornerbacks who are solid in zone defenses like Chidobe Awuzie and Cam Taylor-Britt.
+Slot corner Mike Hilton isn’t just one of the game’s best nickelbacks – he’s also an elite blitzer off the edge, and their safeties are former first-round pick Dax Hill (who they like to match up against tight ends with) and ex-Ram Nick Scott – the two are replacing the underrated duo of Jessie Bates III and Vonn Bell, who each left in free agency.

-Anarumo’s charges were sixth in points allowed, seventh against the run, 16th in total yards given up and 18th in interceptions but just 23rd against the pass and 29th in sacks in the regular season.
-They rarely blitz, ending the 2022 season 22nd in that category but get pressure on opposing quarterbacks on over 23 percent of their snaps – the 12th best mark in pro football.
-They also allowed just one quarterback to throw for 300 yards against them all season – Tom Brady in Week 15.
+Anarumo’s charges in 2022 were sixth in points allowed, seventh against the run, 16th in total yards given up and 18th in interceptions but just 23rd against the pass and 29th in sacks in the regular season.
+It’s more of the same this year, as they are 21st or worse in most categories but are 10th in red zone defense, third in interceptions and are tied for fourth in takeaways.
+They rarely blitz, ending last season 22nd in that category but are among the NFL’s better outfits in applying pressure on opposing signal callers.

 Schematically the Bills’ defense mostly relies on basic zone coverages after the snap (they’re usually among the top units in the NFL in usage of Cover Two, Four and Six) but before the snap it is complex – safety rotations to disguise their intentions keep opposing quarterbacks guessing and selective pressure looks at the line of scrimmage and coverage exchanges are the team’s calling cards.